January 7, 2021

-Surges in online shopping during the holiday peak season mean immense amounts of deliveries and possibly, an overflow of packaging materials our homes.
-According to the Environmental Protection Agency, Americans throw away about 25% more trash during the Thanksgiving to New Year’s holiday period than any other time of the year.
+Surges in online shopping during peak holiday seasons can mean immense amounts of deliveries and, possibly, an overflow of packaging materials in our homes.
+According to the Environmental Protection Agency, Americans throw away about 25% more trash during the period between Thanksgiving and New Year’s than any other time of the year.

-We don't have to fill our trash cans so full this year.
-Many of those packages will include BUBBLE WRAP® brand original cushioning and air pillows, and AUTOBAG® brand StealthWrap® shrink films — and they're all store drop-off recyclable.
+We don't have to fill our trash cans so full, though.
+Many of the packages that consumers receive will include BUBBLE WRAP® brand cushioning, BUBBLE WRAP® brand air pillows, or AUTOBAG® brand StealthWrap® shrink films — and they're all store drop-off recyclable.

-Once deflated, the flexible plastic packaging can be recycled at local store drop-off locations that accept stretchy plastics (they also accept things like bread, dry cleaning, grocery, and newspaper bags).
+Once deflated, the flexible plastic packaging can be recycled at local store drop-off locations that accept stretchy plastics.
 Many grocery stores provide a bin in front of the store to collect bags and films that are marked with resin identification codes #2 and #4.

 Check your local recycling programs for specific regulations: Tossing it all in the curbside bin may seem like the responsible way to get rid of trash, but not every recyclable item can be recycled that way.
 Aspirational recycling can cause more problems than it seems to solve, and most mixed-use recycling facilities are not equipped to handle flexible materials with the same processes that manage harder goods.